- To develop an ever-improving capability to use English;

 Fun Fun English is one of the English programmes for P.1-3 and P.6 pupils.
 It is organised by a great team of volunteers from the church who are eager to dedicate to support the English Language development of children.
 They provide a language rich environment with various fun and interactive learning activities such as storytelling and singing English songs.

 We believe that learning English can occur in many different forms.
-Students can definitely gain a lot from watching live drama performance of native English speakers.
-We enjoy a show created by The Absolutely Fabulous Theatre Connection (AFTEC) yearly.
+Students can definitely gain a lot from watching online drama performance of native English speakers.
+We enjoy the videos created by The Absolutely Fabulous Theatre Connection (AFTEC) and Shakespeare4All Co.
+Ltd (S4A).
 Not only can students be indulged in English language through the in-school pre-show workshops and the theatre performance, but they also can learn a moral lesson from the play.